jemc/slides-pony/source.md

 | Share Immutable State    | `val`     |
 | Transfer Isolated State  | `iso`     |

-%% Now that we've seen the basic Pony syntax for some familiar concepts, let's look at how Pony's novel way of representing the concurrency concepts we've been discussing.
+%% Now that we've seen the basic Pony syntax for some familiar concepts, let's look at Pony's novel way of representing the concurrency patterns we've been discussing.

-%% Pony uses a short keyword called a *reference capability* to represent each of these concepts.
+%% Pony uses a short keyword called a *reference capability* to represent each of these patterns.

-%% Reference capabilities denote various restrictions in how object references may be used.
+%% Reference capabilities denote various restrictions on how object references may be used.
 There's the "Share Nothing" pattern, represented as `tag`, the "Share Immutable State" pattern, represented as `val`, and the "Transfer Isolated State" pattern, represented as `iso`.

+%% The reference capability is *part of the type* of a reference.
+It also respects the paradigm of capability security in that the read and write restrictions associated with the reference capability of a type can be attenuated to a lower capability, but never escalated to a higher capability.
+The compiler enforces this as part of the rules of the type system.

 ----